 Early Life and Education of Maria Siniakova

 Maria Mikhaïlovna Siniakova was born in 1890 in the Zmiev district outside of Kharkiv, Ukraine.
-The large Siniakov family was well established there, and her father made a name for himself by selling icons, crosses, and bibles.
+The large Siniakov family was well established there, and her father was a jeweler who also sold icons, crosses, and bibles.
 The Siniakov siblings’ mother died young, leaving the children in his care.
 There were nine Siniakov siblings in total, five sisters and four sons.
 The dacha (country house) where she was born, affectionately coined Krasnaia Poliana (Red Meadow), was an idyllic location in the Ukrainian countryside.
 Siniakova grew up surrounded by nature and peasant folklore, which would later influence the natural motifs present in her work.
 Siniakova in many ways was raised by the landscape, and the five sisters were remembered as free spirits running barefoot through the surrounding countryside.

 In her memoirs, Siniakova emphasizes that she remembered the years before the war at Krasnaia Poliana as the most beautiful time of her life.